Dynamic Placement in Refugee Resettlement: Uncertainty in the Number of Future Arrivals

 \subsection{Relying on Capacities}

 It is thus natural to run our potential algorithms under the assumption that the number of arriving refugees will be $1/(110\%) \approx 91\%$ of the total announced capacity.\footnote{To convert the number of remaining refugees into a number of cases, we divide by the average case size of recent arrivals (over the years, this average size fluctuates between 2.4 and 2.6).
 While the number of refugees who have arrived is below 91\% of the total capacity, this gives us a total number of cases $n$ for the algorithms.
 Once the number of arrivals exceeds 91\% of the total capacity, we make the algorithms assume that the current case is the last to arrive, that is, all subsequently sampled trajectories have length zero.} The result of this strategy is shown in \cref{fig:trustcaps}.
-As we choose the initial, unrevised capacities, the employment scores of the hindsight optimum and the greedy algorithm may differ from those in previous experiments, which used the most revised capacities.\footnote{This means that the comparison to the historical algorithm is not quite on equal terms, since the latter is constrained by a different set of capacities.
-In all fiscal years except for 2017 and 2018, the final capacities are element-wise larger than the original capacities.} In all fiscal years other than 2017 and 2018, the imprecise knowledge of future arrivals deteriorates the approximation ratio of the potential algorithms, but the potential algorithms continue to clearly outperform the greedy baseline, and they outperform the historical matching on all years.
+Since these experiments use the initial, unrevised capacities, the employment scores of the hindsight optimum and the greedy algorithm may differ from those in previous experiments, which used the most revised capacities.\footnote{This means that the comparison to the historical algorithm is not quite on equal terms, since the latter is constrained by a different set of capacities.
+In all fiscal years except for 2017 and 2018, the final capacities are element-wise larger than the original capacities.} In all fiscal years other than 2017 and 2018, the imprecise knowledge of future arrivals deteriorates the approximation ratio of the potential algorithms, but the potential algorithms continue to clearly outperform the greedy baseline overall, and they outperform the historical matching in every single year.